 A measurement of achievement based on the number of credit hours earned.
 Students with 90 or more credits are seniors.
 Juniors have 60 or more credits, and sophomores have at least 30 credits.

 An administrative division of the university housing academic departments, degree programs and other administrative units.
-At UW-Stout these are: Arts, Humanities and Social Sciences; Education, Health and Human Sciences; Management; and Science, Technology, Engineering, and Mathematics.
+At UW-Stout these are: Arts, Communication, Humanities and Social Sciences; Education, Hospitality, Health and Human Sciences; and Science, Technology, Engineering, Mathematics Management.

 College Parallel Program